 For all of the jibes about their life as north London's second club, Tottenham Hotspur have been staggeringly consistent (and sometimes straight-up brilliant) for the best part of three quarters of a century – and now they've got the best stadium in the country.

 Look at your masters and weep, Scottish football.
-Celtic fans are notorious for being among the best in Europe, and the club had one of the dozen highest average attendances in Europe when they started their current eight-title stretch.
+Celtic fans are notorious for being among the best in Europe, and the club had one of the dozen highest average attendances in Europe when they started their recent run of nine titles in a row.